-PHILADELPHIA, April 24, 2014 — Cozen O’Connor attorney Peter J. Fontaine, co-chair of the firm's Energy, Environmental & Public Utilities Practice Group, helped secure a precedential decision from the Supreme Court of Virginia holding that the electronic correspondence of former University of Virginia (UVA) faculty member and climate scientist, Dr. Michael Mann, is exempt from disclosure under Virginia’s Freedom of Information Act (FOIA).
+PHILADELPHIA, April 24, 2014 — Cozen O’Connor attorney Peter J. Fontaine, co-chair of the firm's Utility, Environmental & Energy Practice Group, helped secure a precedential decision from the Supreme Court of Virginia holding that the electronic correspondence of former University of Virginia (UVA) faculty member and climate scientist, Dr. Michael Mann, is exempt from disclosure under Virginia’s Freedom of Information Act (FOIA).
 The ruling is noteworthy because it strongly affirms the right of Virginia public university faculty and the institutions that employ them to conduct academic research in a zone of privacy, which protects "free thought and expression."

 On April 17, 2014, the Virginia Supreme Court affirmed a lower court ruling protecting the emails from disclosure to the American Tradition Institute (ATI), a special interest group.
 ATI had demanded that UVA produce Dr. Mann’s scholarly correspondence with other researchers and professional colleagues at multiple other research institutions from around the world, compiled while Mann was a UVA faculty member from 1999 to 2005.
 Fontaine, who represented Dr. Mann, worked on the case with Madelyn Wessel and Richard Kast, of UVA’s General Counsel’s office.
 Wessel and Kast delivered the oral argument.